shiftleino/multilingual-latent-steering/README.md

 ## Reproducing language control results
 1. Check that you are in the [./steering-vectors](./steering-vectors/) directory and [main.py](./steering-vectors/main.py) is in the root.
 2. Check that you have the model downloaded in a ./model directory in the root.
 3. Run the [create_language_vector.sh](./steering-vectors/create_language_vector.sh) script to produce the steering vector for controlling the language.
-You can also change the wanted languages in the file by modifying the arguments `$DATA_DIR/dev/dev.fin_Latn` `$DATA_DIR/dev/dev.eng_Latn` accrodingly.
+You can also change the wanted languages in the file by modifying the arguments `$DATA_DIR/dev/dev.fin_Latn` `$DATA_DIR/dev/dev.eng_Latn` accordingly.
 4. Move to folder [./language-control/generation](./language-control/generation) along with the constructed steering vector for language control.
 5. Fill in the [./language-control/generation/run.sh](./language-control/generation/run.sh) file with desired hyperparameter settings.
 In the main experiment of the thesis, we use the following configuration:
 ```console